 The above list is not all exclusive.
 There are many ways that parents interfere with a non custodial parent’s rights.

 That is why, when we represent the non custodial parent, we demand the custodial parent put a stop to his or her actions and, if the custodial parent refuses, we seek court intervention.

 The family court considers interference and uncooperative parenting to be very important to custody decisions.

 Family law judges generally do not tolerate such interference if it is serious and continuing.
 While tension and even frustration is common in many custody proceeds, if you are a non custodial parent and the other parent is interfering with your visitation, don’t assume you have to tolerate it.
 You don’t.

 The right thing to do is to seek the advice of a knowledgeable family law lawyer with custody experience.
 Take a look at our client testimonials and recent case results for examples of success stories on custody and visitation cases, including those that involve interference and alienation.

 Do you have additional questions about non custodial parent rights?

-We are happy to help with those matters in Orange County, California.
-Contact our custody lawyers for a strategy session at (714) 937-1193.
+Contact our custody lawyers for a strategy session.
 Our initial session is affordable and set up with an experienced child custody attorney to discuss your specific case and answer your questions.
 We are ready to help.